brucedkyle/architectures/docs/sustainableenterprise/transparentsupply.md

 ## Architecture

-The figures in this section show the interaction of 3rd party logistics data to your customer systems.
+The figures in this section show the interaction of suppliers' data to your customer systems.

 ### Sustainable supply

-In this figure, 3rd Party Logistics provides data for decision making to make your supply chain more sustainable
+In this figure, suppliers' provides data for decision making to make your supply chain more sustainable

 [![sustainable supply solutions diagram](./media/transparentsupply-sd.svg)](./media/transparentsupply-sd.svg)